ireneorichie/docs/serving/accessing-logs.md

-# Accessing logs
+# Accessing log files

-You can
+Depending on the monitoring plugin, you can view and visualize your log files using either Elasticsearch and Kibana, or Stackdriver Logging.

 If you have not yet installed the logging and monitoring components, go through the [installation instructions](./installing-logging-metrics-traces.md) to set up the